Illegal drug trade in the Indian Ocean region: East Africa

 Heroin from Afghanistan enters East Africa through the Swahili Coast, from the Indian Ocean.
 Many of the countries in East Africa affected by drug trafficking along the southern route have high poverty levels, poor governance and security challenges.
 This is exacerbated by ongoing tensions and conflicts within the region, making these states especially vulnerable to organised crime and the threat of exploitation that these criminal groups pose.
 Heroin seizures have indicated an increase in drug flow to the region, and further utilisation of the southern route.
 This has led to a growth in drug use and a rise in drug injecting in countries such as Mauritius, South Africa, Nigeria and Kenya.
 Opiates often reach East African on dhows, which are traditional trading ships originating in Arab and South Asian countries.
-Dhows used for smuggling have been caught carrying up to 1,000kg of heroin.
+Dhows used for smuggling have been caught carrying up to 1,000 kg of heroin.
 These East African countries do have their own consumer markets for drugs, but they are also heavily used as trans-shipment ports for routes which continue onwards e.g. to Europe.